PLG-AAD-079-Team/Shopping-App/README.md

 <h1 align="center">Shopping Application</h1>
-<h4 align="center"> This is Movie listing app using TheMovieDb which demonstrates using of jetpack compose , retrofit, room database and hilt</h4>
+<h4 align="center"> This is shopping app which demonstrates using of jetpack compose , retrofit, room database and hilt</h4>

 <br/>